-The term phishing describes identity theft scams involving scam websites and emails or other messages.
-The goal of online phishing scams is to gain access to your account and sensitive information.
-An attacker can create their own website that mimics a reputable one or send you a message that seems to come from a trusted source.
+Phishing describes identity theft scams involving scam websites and emails or other messages.
+Online phishing scams aim to gain access to your account and sensitive information.
+An attacker can create a website that mimics a reputable one or send you a message that seems to come from a trusted source.
 Online phishing scams messages can come from a fake account or an account that has been hacked.

 What is Phishing?

-Online phishing scams involve sending an e-mail falsely claiming to be from an established legitimate enterprise in an attempt to scam the user into surrendering private information that they will use for identity theft.
+Online phishing scams involve sending an e-mail falsely claiming to be from an established legitimate enterprise to scam the user into surrendering private information that they will use for identity theft.

 The e-mail directs the user to visit a website where they are asked to update personal information, such as passwords and credit cards, social security numbers, and bank account numbers.
 It is relatively simple to make a Website look legitimate by mimicking the page's HTML code or framing parts.